vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Meet VirtualBox

 VirtualBox is also a cross-platform, open-source "[virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
-VirtualBox is installed on an existing host operating system ("OS") as an application &ndash; such as on your local Windows or Mac computer.
-VirtualBox, while running as an application on your computer, then allows additional guest OSs, each known as a Guest OS, to be loaded and run, each with its own virtual environment.
-Thus, VirtualBox can be used to run a virtual Linux computer on your Windows or Mac computer.
-Vagrant saves you the trouble of having to build a Guest OS from scratch; by simply downloading a pre-packaged virtual machine running a particular Guest OS, named a [vagrant box](http://docs.vagrantup.com/v2/boxes.html).
+VirtualBox is installed on an existing **host** operating system ("OS") as an application &ndash; such as on your local Windows or Mac computer.
+VirtualBox, while running as an application on your computer, then allows an additional **guest** OS to be loaded and run, within its own virtual environment.

+Thus, VirtualBox can be used to run a virtual Linux computer on your Mac or Windows PC.
+While Vagrant saves you the trouble of having to build a guest OS from scratch; by simply downloading a pre-packaged virtual machine running a particular guest OS, named a [vagrant box](http://docs.vagrantup.com/v2/boxes.html).
 Other possible VirtualBox configurations (although, outside the scope of this project) are:

 * Run a Windows 7, or Windows XP, VM on a Windows 8 machine;
 * Run Max OS X on Windows;